hkaggarwal/modl/README.md

 `$python tstDemo.py` from the command prompt.

+#### Output:
+![alt text](https://raw.githubusercontent.com/hkaggarwal/modl/master/outputImage.jpeg)

 You will need the file `dataset.hdf5` to run the training code `trn.py`.
 You can download the dataset from the link provided above.
 Please ignore the future warning by python.
-Output:
-![alt text](https://raw.githubusercontent.com/hkaggarwal/modl/master/outputImage.jpeg)

 #### Files description
 The folder `savedModels` contain the learned tensorflow model parameters. `tstDemo.py` will use it to read the model and run on the demo image in the file `demoImage.hdf5`.